-Congratulations on your recent engagement to your fiancée, Crystal!
-That must have been exciting.
-Tell me how it all unfolded.
+Congratulations on your recent engagement to your fiancée Crystal!
+That must have been exciting — tell me how it all unfolded.

 So cute!

-By the time I woke her up, I was so emotional she thought I was trying to break up with her, and when I asked if she wanted to get married, she thought I was joking, so I asked her again.
-We were both crying; it was very emotional—it was crazy!
+By the time I woke her up, I was so emotional she thought I was trying to break up with her!
+And when I asked if she wanted to get married, she thought I was joking — so I asked her again.
+We were both crying; it was very emotional.
+It was crazy!

 What would you say to all the young men out there who feel marriage is the end of life as they know it, or that staying single is the way to go?

 If you love the woman you’re with, you shouldn’t worry about it.
 It should be what you want to do.
-You should not think it will make you less of a man—no way!
+You should not think it will make you less of a man — no way!

 Message to everyone: If suicide ever crosses your mind, contact a loved one and tell them.
 Do not be afraid.
-If you feel you have no one you can talk to, go to a doctor or an organisation like Beyond Blue—suicide is not the answer.
+If you feel you have no one you can talk to, go to a doctor or an organisation like Beyond Blue — suicide is not the answer.

 I love your YouTube clip “A Message to Everyone” and your song “So Fake.”
+Are you planning to continue making music around this message?
+What should we keep an eye out for to help support it?

-The under-18 shows are always insane—they’re nuts, haha.
+The under-18 shows are always insane — they’re nuts, haha.
 It’s important to keep the young people happy.

-You must have been excited when you were invited to perform on stage along with The Living End?
+You must have been excited when you were invited to perform on stage with The Living End?

 Yeah, I was so shocked and excited.
-The tickets went on sale yesterday, and already they’re nearly sold out!
+The tickets went on sale yesterday and they’re already nearly sold out!
 It’s mind-blowing.

 What American rappers and singers inspire you the most, and what is it about them?